taisei-project/taisei/doc/GAME.rst

    You can revisit spellcards you have encountered in the *Spell Practice* mode to get better at the ones you frequently die on.

--  **Extra Spell**: *Capture* every Spell Card of a boss in succession and you activate their *Extra Spell*.
+-  **Voltage Overdrive**: Collect enough `Voltage`_ to unlock these at the end of the boss battles.

    These are super hard, unique spells that will take all your skills and creativity to dodge.
-Special safety magic has locked your Bomb and Life meters so they can’t hurt you, but you can’t use your bombs either.
+Due to the extremely ionized Danmaku conditions, your Bomb and Life meters are malfunctioning.
+You can’t be hurt, but you can’t use your bombs either.

+   One boss seems to be especially attuned to these surroundings and awaits you with about the strangest spell in the game.

 -  **Survival Spell**: Rarely, a very strong boss can invoke a Spell Card that makes them completely invincible-- turning their health bar